*A dialogue on parental love and the incompleteness of utilitarianism

 Davy: Who me?
 Of course not.
 It’s a lovely shirt.

 Carlos: Good, because this is just a slogan anyhow.
 It’s not supposed to encompass a whole ethical system, but just give you a whiff of one.
 It tries to express something simple and beautiful and intuitive: we should do as much good as possible in the world.
-Call it happiness, well-being, fulfillment, a full belly, shelter, peace, whatever a person needs in order to be happy.
+Call it joy, well-being, fulfillment, a full belly, shelter, peace, whatever a person needs in order to be happy.
 We who are capable of doing so should work to spread as much of that good around as we can.
 This is utilitarianism.2 And for me, that means helping as many persons-in-need as possible, especially those persons who lack the very basic necessities like food and shelter, since without those things happiness is impossible.
 But we don’t all need to walk an identical path to live ethically.
-When you raise those boys the way you do, when you love them and play with them and nurture them, you maximize goodness in your own way.
+When you raise those boys the way you do, when you love them and play with them and nurture them, you create so much goodness in your own way.

 Davy: Ok maybe I do feel a bit triggered by the shirt.
 As a parent, I feel morally obligated NOT to dedicate my full time and resources toward serving strangers, the way that you do.
 The duty of care I owe to my family trumps (or at the very least conflicts with) the duty to maximize global well-being.
 I purposefully prioritize the happiness of two individuals over the happiness of hundreds of strangers, because to fail to do so would be morally catastrophic for me.
 And I can feel your shirt judging me for it.